elgatosf/eslint-config/README.md

 ## Member Ordering

-Members of a class should be grouped by type, and then sub-grouped within those types by accessibility.
-The orders are as follows:
+Members of a class should be grouped by type and then by access, and ordered alphabetically.
+The ordersing is as follows:

 **Type Order**